Santry

 Santry is a suburb on the northside of Dublin, Ireland, bordering Coolock, Glasnevin, Kilmore and Ballymun.
 It straddles the boundary of Dublin City Council and Fingal County Council jurisdictions.

-The character of the area has changed in the last 100 years, from a district centred on a large estate, and later a small village, to a modern, rather dispersed, mixed-use suburb.
-Much of the old village is gone and where there were once fields full of crops, and wild woodlands of all sorts, there are now housing estates, an athletics stadium, a shopping complex, industrial parks, and busy roads leading to Dublin Airport which is nearby.

-Trinity College Library has a depository at Santry which holds three million books.
+The repository of Trinity College Library, which holds three million books, is in Santry, along with Morton Stadium athletics facility.

 Santry is also the name of a civil parish in the ancient barony of Coolock.